You will need to make repayments when you earn more than the above amount in a year.

 VET Student Loans

-VET Student Loans commenced on 1 January 2017, replacing the VET FEE‑HELP scheme, which ceased on 31 December 2016.
+VET Student Loans (VSL) commenced on 1 January 2017, replacing the VET FEE‑HELP scheme, which ceased on 31 December 2016.
 NIDA is currently approved to offer VET Student Loans for all diploma level courses.

-If you are an eligible student, the Department of Education and Training (the department) may approve your VET Student Loan for an approved course.
+If you are an eligible student, the Department of Education, Skills and Employment may approve your VET Student Loan for an approved course.
 The department will pay your loan directly to your approved course provider.
 You will be responsible for any gap amount in the tuition fees, which are not covered by the loan.
 The amount of the VET Student Loans provided for a part of a course or unit, plus the VET Student Loan fee of 20% is referred to as the VETSL Debt.
 You will owe a debt to the Australian Government for the loan, which will be managed by the Australian Taxation Office (ATO).

 To be an eligible student, you must meet ALL of the criteria below.
 VET Student Loans will not be approved for students who do not meet eligibility requirements.

 - an Australian citizen, or

 - a qualifying New Zealand citizen , or

 - a permanent humanitarian visa holder, who is usually resident in Australia.